botsarefuture/Flask-status/README.md

+Here's an updated version of the `README.md` including instructions on how to install the package via `git+`.

+---

 # Flask Status Package

 A simple Flask add-on that provides a status page to monitor the health of your web application, including system metrics and database connectivity.